 Therapy works once you make the powerful decision to do something different in your life.

-After training at University of CA, Santa Cruz, University of San Francisco, and Stanford University,ten years in corporate business, private practice, and the past 5 years as a psychotherapist and Manger of Intake and Assesssment at Fremont Psychiatric Hospital Outpatients Services, I have witnessed the true power psychotherapy & honest relationships have to offer, and I am always energized to work hard with each client who makes the decision to walk into my office and share their experience & challenges.
+After training at University of CA, Santa Cruz, University of San Francisco, and Stanford University,ten years in corporate business, private practice, 7 years as a psychotherapist and Manager of Intake and Assesssment at Fremont Psychiatric Hospital Outpatients Services, as private practitioner at Bay Area Psychiatric Associated, and Program Director at Center for Discovery Eating Disorder Residential Treatment Center in Danville since 2015.
+I have witnessed the true power psychotherapy & honest relationships have to offer, and I am always energized to work hard with each client who makes the decision to walk into my office and share their experience & challenges.

 My training with diverse populations has helped me to be sensitive to cultural differences and the unique pace each client requires.
 I’ve learned that the quality and comfort of the relationship up front, is integral to the progress going forward.